rust-lang/prev.rust-lang.org/faq.md

 Why is there no integrated benchmarking infrastructure?
 </a></h3>

-There is, but it's only available on the nightly channel.
+There is, but it's only available on the nightly release channel.
 We ultimately plan to build a pluggable system for integrated benchmarks, but in the meantime, the current system is [considered unstable](https://github.com/rust-lang/rust/issues/29553).

 <h3><a href="#does-rust-do-tail-call-optimization" name="does-rust-do-tail-call-optimization">
 Does Rust do tail-call optimization?